 It’s a story I’ve shared in our book, Practical Wisdoms @ Work: someone who held authority in my life told me that, while it was okay that I was on antidepressants at the time, I shouldn’t be on them for more than a year.
-Here’s another story: while discussing my depression, a family member told my sister that I should just “do something I enjoy” to cure myself.
+Here’s another story: while discussing my depression and mental health, a family member told my sister that I should just “do something I enjoy” to cure myself.
 Both of these people cared about me and wanted me to be happy again.
 They just didn’t get it.

 If you’ve dealt with mental illness, there’s a good chance you can think of a few stories in your life that are similar to mine.
 People you know well, and some not-so-well, seek to impart wisdom on how you can choose a healthy brain.
 They mean well, but they often make you feel worse.
 My mental health struggle is primarily with depression.
 The examples come from my experience, so they will focus on responses to depression.
 However, you will likely recognize some of these pieces of unhelpful advice even if you have a different mental illness.